Problems viewing videos?

-The first part of the film shows New Zealand soldiers, along with their horses and equipment, embarking on a troopship and departing from Wellington on 25 September 1914.
+The first part of the film shows New Zealand soldiers being inspected by the Governor General (Lord Liverpool) at Newtown Park.
+They are then seen marching to the Wellington wharves and preparing to embark, along with their horses and equipment, on a troopship which was meant to depart on 25 September 1914.
 This attempt to leave had to be aborted because of concern about the whereabouts of German raiders.

 The Main Body of the NZEF eventually left on 16 October 1914.
 The 8000 troops who left for the First World War on this date were the largest body of men to ever leave New Zealand.

+Reference F18200.
 Video extract from Off to the Front, Syd Taylor (camera) for NZ Government, September, 1914.
-Courtesy of The New Zealand Film Archive / Nga Kaitiaki O Nga Taonga Whitiahua (Film Reference F1820).

 Community contributions